adtrak-core/adtrak-components-frontend/components/calculator/skip-size-calculator/README.md

 - Paste the code into your new `_resources/js/skip-size-calculator.js` file

+- IMPORTANT: you will need to manually edit the `if` statements in the JavaScript code (from line 43) based on the skip sizes that your client has available

 - Create a new twig file for your Skip Size Calculator component: `_views/_components/skip-size-calculator.twig`

 - Copy the code from Fractal's View tab